Employment and Volunteer Opportunities

 SUPERVISION:

-Works under the direction of the Director.
+Works under the direction of the Head of Children’s Services.
 Performs day-to-day tasks with a high degree of independence.
 Work involves a variety of highly specialized work tasks with many details to monitor and manage.

 Complex and responsible duties require initiative and independent judgment to establish work plans and priorities, using and/or modifying established procedures to complete the work in accordance with established policies and standards.